Why is district energy important?

 This kind of flexible use and demand is exactly what is needed to achieve the grid stability required to increase the penetration of renewable energy sources and decarbonize the economy.

-Why are peak shaving and demand side management beneficial for district energy?
+Why is peak shaving and demand side management beneficial for district energy?

-Peak shaving and Demand Side Management (DSM) refer to the process of levelling out peaks in electricity use by reducing demand at times of peak demand.
-Peak shaving/demand side management are crucial to stabilize grids and ensure a stable and evenly priced supply of electricity for consumers.
+Peak shaving and Demand Side Management (DSM) refer to the process of leveling out peaks in electricity use by reducing demand at times of peak demand.
+Peak shaving/demand side management is crucial to stabilize grids and ensure a stable and evenly priced supply of electricity for consumers.

 For district energy, interactive heat DSM will become a key enabler of transition to sustainable energy carriers, and the coupling of heat and electricity sectors.